Your guide to key tax terms

 A tax credit reduces the amount of tax you owe the government dollar for dollar.
 In some cases, if your credit exceeds how much you owe, you’re entitled to get the difference back as a refund.

 One of the most popular credits is the Earned Income Credit (EIC), meant to reduce taxes for low- to modest-income earners.
-The amount of the credit is determined by your income and number of children.
+The amount of the credit is determined by your income and number of children, among other criteria.

 Older children or adults who qualify as dependents may still file tax returns, and may even be required to file if their incomes exceed certain amounts.